 I.E., TO WHAT EXTENT ARE THE NORMATIVE STANDARDS REGARDING THE CHOSEN DOMAINS OF INTEGRITY-BUILDING MECHANISMS REFLECTED IN DOMESTIC LEGISLATION?
+AND HOW HAVE THEY BEEN IMPLEMENTED?

-ADMINISTRATIVE ARRANGEMENTS.
-I.E., DO
+ADMINISTRATIVE ARRANGEMENTS, I.E.,

-THE NORMATIVE STANDARDS ACTUALLY INFLUENCE ORGANISATIONAL ARRANGEMENTS, WORK PRACTICES AND STAFFING PATTERNS, AND IF SO, TO WHAT EXTENT AND IN WHAT WAYS?
+DO THE NORMATIVE STANDARDS ACTUALLY INFLUENCE ORGANISATIONAL ARRANGEMENTS, WORK PRACTICES AND STAFFING PATTERNS, AND IF SO, TO WHAT EXTENT AND IN WHAT WAYS?

-INTERNALISATION OF THE NORMATIVE STANDARDS, I.E., THE EXTENT TO WHICH THE NORMATIVE STANDARDS ARE KNOWN, UNDERSTOOD, AND ACCEPTED consistency, or lack thereof, influenced the outcomes.
+INTERNALISATION OF THE NORMATIVE STANDARDS, I.E., THE EXTENT TO WHICH THE NORMATIVE STANDARDS ARE KNOWN, UNDERSTOOD, AND ACCEPTED Optimal Impact- effect.

-Maximum Effect.
 There are boundless examples of anti-corruption institutions and efforts that were set-up only to result in lip-service and few tangible actions.
-Perceived failure of an anti-corruption body, or even of an integrity action plan, can seriously and negatively harm public perceptions of the defence establishment.
+Perceived failure of an anti-corruption body, or even of an Integrity Action Plan, can seriously and negatively harm public perceptions of the defence establishment.
 Awareness of this factor must be exercised at all times.
 Institutional friction and personal unwillingness to acknowledge and rectify poor conduct can be overcome by unity of effort.
 The defence establishment should ensure cohesion between how the plan is communicated, how its independence is exercised, stand firm on the principle of no impunity, and obtain the support of recognised and agreed civil society institutions.